OKarabeyoglu/Interview/README.md

 Empty service removes all items from the cart and breaks relationships.

-Complete service; It is assumed that the payment transaction has been made in the complete service and it completes the customer's active cart process.
+Complete service; It is assumed that the payment transaction has been made in the complete service and it completes the user's active cart process.